Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 What is a percentage deductible in home insurance?

-A percentage deductible is a type of home insurance deductible calculated as a fixed percentage of your home's dwelling coverage limit — not the claim amount.
+A percentage deductible is a type of home insurance deductible calculated as a fixed percentage of your home's dwelling coverage limit, not the claim amount.
 For example, a 2% deductible on a $300,000 insured home equals $6,000 out of pocket before your insurer pays.
-These deductibles are most commonly applied to specific high-risk perils like wind, hail, and hurricane damage.
+These deductibles are most commonly applied to specific high-risk perils like wind, hail, hurricane, and wildfire damage.

 How is a percentage deductible different from a flat dollar deductible?

 A flat dollar deductible is a fixed, predictable amount (such as $1,000) that applies regardless of your home's value.
-A percentage deductible fluctuates because it's tied to your dwelling coverage — as your coverage increases over time, so does your actual deductible amount.
+A percentage deductible fluctuates because it's tied to your dwelling coverage, so as your coverage increases over time, your actual deductible amount does too.
 Percentage deductibles can result in significantly higher out-of-pocket costs, especially for high-value homes.

 Do I have a choice between a percentage and flat deductible?

-In many cases, yes — but it depends on your insurer and state.
-In high-risk coastal states like Florida and Texas, a percentage deductible for wind or hurricane damage may be mandatory, though you may be able to choose the percentage tier (e.g., 1% vs. 2%).
+In many cases, yes, but it depends on your insurer and state.
+In high-risk coastal states like Florida and Louisiana, a percentage deductible for wind or hurricane damage may be mandatory, though you may be able to choose the percentage tier (e.g., 1% vs. 2%).
 For standard all-perils coverage, flat deductibles are usually available.
 Always compare premium differences before deciding.

 Which states commonly require percentage deductibles?